aiscience-22/UA_War/README.md

 ## RoBERTa Sentiment Analysis

-For setiment analysis we tried to use August tweets dataset containing 1050085 rows and 2 columns (datetime and text only).
-For each tweet the pretrained RoBERTa model planed to generate a score for each of negative, neutral, and positive sentiments.
+For setiment analysis, we tried to use August tweets dataset containing 1050085 rows and 2 columns (datetime and text only).
+For each tweet, the pretrained RoBERTa model planned to generate a score for each negative, neutral, and positive sentiment.

-Unfortunately, the predicted time to complete this task turned out to be 59 hours,and we were forced to stop RoBERTa after 6 hours of work.
+Unfortunately, the predicted time to complete this task turned out to be 59 hours, and we were forced to stop RoBERTa after 6 hours of work.

 ![img11.png](/Preliminary_Data_Analysis/Twitter/Resources/Images/img11.png)